k0sa7a/aoc-2022/README.md

 # Advent of Code 2022
-My solution to the AOC 2022 coding challenged with some RSpec practice too.
+My solutions to the AOC 2022 coding challenges with some RSpec practice too.